thesoul214/typescript-cheatsheet/README.md

 > **NOTE  A Property Descriptor is not provided as an argument to a property decorator due to how property decorators are initialized in TypeScript.
 This is because there is currently no mechanism to describe an instance property when defining members of a prototype, and no way to observe or modify the initializer for a property.
 The return value is ignored too.
 As such, a property decorator can only be used to observe that a property of a specific name has been declared for a class.**

-**That is not to say that a property's PropertyDescriptor object cannot  be modified.** We may define a new object descriptor and return it, here's an example of how to make a property with `writable` false:
+**That is not to say that a property"s PropertyDescriptor object cannot  be modified.** We may define a new object descriptor and return it, here"s an example of how to make a property with `writable` false:

 ```ts
   // Method Decorator